ChadsArcade/VMMenu/README.md

 This section binds the controls to your preferred key presses.
 For DOS users, you can use the supplied keycode.exe to display the keycode of a key pressed.
 Simply change the value against the desired function.
 The default values and the keycodes for both Linux and DOS are listed in the vmmstddef.h file.

-**New for v1.31** - The value of the last keycode pressed is displayed at the top of the screen whilst in the settings page.
+**New for v1.3.1** - The value of the last keycode pressed is displayed at the top of the screen whilst in the settings page.

 **[colours]**

 Here is where you can define the colours and intensities of various elements of the menu.
 Colour values are prefixed with `c_` and intensities with `i_`
 Valid colour values are red, magenta, cyan, blue, yellow, green and white.
 Intensity values range from 0 to 25, dimmest to brightest.

+**New for v1.4.2** - The colour of the various menu items can now be configured from within the menu.
+The colour configuration page can be found withing settings.

 ## The vmmenu.ini file